-Many companies are moving away from the old-fashioned business model of take, make and waste, towards a sustainable circular economy.
-In short, recycling materials, water and energy, so the world no longer wastes so much stuff.
+Many companies are moving away from the old-fashioned business model of take, make and waste towards a sustainable circular economy.
+In short, this means recycling materials, water, and energy, so the world no longer wastes so much.
 This is the Circular Economy.

-Today some of our biggest companies, like Renault, Phillips, Ikea and Unilever is working with Circular Economy.
+Today, some of our biggest companies, like Renault, Phillips, Ikea and Unilever work with a Circular Economy.

-- A true circular economy is zero waste.
-Nothing is thrown away, because waste is designed out by making things for repair, disassembly and reuse.
+1. A true circular economy is zero waste.
+Nothing is thrown away, because waste is designed to make things for repair, disassembly and reuse.

-If you want to know more about circular economy, I would recommend that you check out this video made by the Ellen MacArthur Foundation https://youtu.be/zCRKvDyyHmI
+If you want to know more about circular economy, we recommend that you check out this video made by the Ellen MacArthur Foundation: https://youtu.be/zCRKvDyyHmI.

-Finally, as Theodore Roosevelt observed “I recognise the right and duty of this generation to develop and use the natural resources of our land but I do not recognise the right to waste them, or to rob, by wasteful use, the generations that come after us.”
+Finally, as Theodore Roosevelt observed, “I recognize the right and duty of this generation to develop and use the natural resources of our land, but I do not recognize the right to waste them, or to rob, by wasteful use, the generations that come after us.”